well-ness noun [wel-nis]

 Recently on a cross-country flight I saw the movie Jobs.
 I don’t know if it’s a great movie, but it did remind me clearly of Steve’s near maniacal obsession with perfection, with making excellence a reality, with getting everything right.
 That’s a standard that will surely break the mediocre and inspire those who want to be inspired.
 He was a dreamer, he was a doer.
 In his own weird way, he was also a listener.
 You had to listen closely to hear where he was hearing, but Steve was always listening.

 Walt Disney was always listening as well.
 He would sit in the center courtyard at Disneyland and listen to the people around him.
 He never stopped dreaming.
 He never stopped doing.
-He never stopped listening,
+He never stopped listening.

 Over the past few years I have worked with several emerging companies, to help them craft and realize their articulated strategies.
 I have seen magnificent dreams get stuck either because they were too unformed to realize or because the dialogue around the table became stunted by poor interchange.
 When you travel a great deal and interact with a wide range of customers, you begin to see the difference between actual listening and pretending to listen.
 You also see the results—who is gaining ground and who is stuck at the table.
 In my observation, the people stuck at the table might still be dreaming instead of doing because they are not listening.